MakeSchool-Tutorials/Makestagram-Swift/P8-Uploading-Photos-Parse/content.md

 **Try to implement this step on your own!
 First create a PFFile with the image data, then a PFObject for the post.
 Remember that the post needs a reference to the uploaded image!
 Place your solution in the `PhotoHelper` callback within `TimelineViewController`**

 > [solution]
+First, add an import statement to the top of the *TimelineViewController.swift* file to import the Parse framework:
+>
+    import Parse
+>
-Here's one possible implementation for the callback:
+Now, here's one possible solution for the callback:
 >
     photoTakingHelper = PhotoTakingHelper(viewController: self.tabBarController!, callback: { (image: UIImage?) in
       let imageData = UIImageJPEGRepresentation(image, 0.8)